Finding the cause of your fever

 It is not always possible for your doctor to find out exactly what is causing your fever.
 Doctors cannot find the cause of infection in half of those (50%) with cancer who have an infection.
 But you can still have treatment with a broad spectrum antibiotic.
 This is a type of antibiotic that is active against a wide variety of bacteria.

-Choosing antibiotics can be a bit hit and miss if the doctor can't actually find the bacteria.
 You may need to have some tests repeated.
-And you may need your antibiotics changed if tests show up a bacteria that needs treating with a specific antibiotic.
+And you may need your antibiotics changed if tests show up a bacteria that needs treating with a specific antibiotic, or if you become more unwell.
 Some infections are very hard to find and it is important that your doctor keeps checking to find the cause.

 Rated 2 out of 5 based on 3 votes